conversation questions about work

 So you wanna know how to introduce yourself in English with confidence, We got you!
-This lesson will be your guide to making a great first impression.
+This lesson will be your guide to conversation questions about work.
 We’ll break down all the things you need to know, from saying hello to ending the conversation.
 Let’s dive in!

 Previous Conversation Lesson